The Early Days...

 Throughout these years I was in much demand as a solo classical guitarist, as well as performing in numerous duos and small chamber ensembles.

 I moved to Cornwall after an injury forced me to stop playing the guitar at a professional level.
-Instead, I have built up a thriving teaching practice, and have enjoyed helping many people of all ages and from many walks of life, to make music.
+Instead, I have built up a thriving teaching practice, and have enjoyed helping many people of all ages and from many walks of life, to experience 'music for wellbeing'.